By: Heather Keys

 Excursions Beyond Wine in the Douro Valley

-- Douro Museum: Visit the Douro Museum in Peso da Régua for an in-depth understanding of the region’s history, culture, and time-honored winemaking traditions.
+- Douro Museum: Visit the Douro Museum in Peso da Régua for an in-depth understanding of the region’s history, culture, and winemaking traditions.

 Ready to Travel?

-So here’s to your next adventure—may it be filled with beautiful sights, memorable experiences, and, of course, excellent wines!
+As we uncork the end of our global wine journey, it’s clear that each region featured here offers so much more than just exquisite wines—so here’s to your next adventure, and may it be filled with beautiful sights, memorable experiences, and, of course, excellent wines!